zwang695/alexa-skills-list/skills/B01EIQSPOY/README.md

 Alexa, set lights to 50% brightness
 Alexa, brighten the kitchen lights
 Alexa, dim bedroom lights by 25%
+Alexa, turn on mood lighting

 Skills that are “Optimized for Smart Home” allow you to control your smart devices without saying “Ask” or “tell”.
-For example, if you have named your smart light bulb “Kitchen Lights”, you can say “Alexa, turn on the kitchen lights”
+For example, if you have named your smart light bulb “Kitchen Lights”, you can say “Alexa, turn on the kitchen lights”.
+Alexa can also activate your scenes, first run discovery to update the available scenes, then for a scene named "mood lighting" say "Alexa turn on mood lighting".

 HOW TO GET CONNECTED